 In July 2020, in response to a challenge in the United Kingdom by PMI's subsidiary to patents related to the BAT patents in the German proceedings, BAT affiliates brought a patent infringement action, Nicoventures Trading Limited, et al. v.
 Philip Morris Products S.A., et al., against Philip Morris Products S.A. and PMI's U.K. subsidiary, Philip Morris Limited, in the English High Court, seeking damages and injunctive relief against the commercialization of the Platform 1 products in the United Kingdom.
 On March 9, 2021, the court revoked the BAT patents and found that, had the BAT patents not been revoked as invalid, they would have been infringed.
-BAT affiliates have sought to appeal the court's judgment.
+BAT affiliates sought to appeal the court's judgment and the U.K. Court of Appeal refused BAT's request to appeal.